 3.2.
 Profitability of artisanal Fish Production

-Net profit method was employed to estimate the profitability of fish farming in the study area.
+The net profit method was employed to estimate the profitability of fish farming in the study area.
 Table 1 shows the net profit where total returns is (₦1,089,133.00) in a month.
 The cost of doing fishing business in the study area (variable cost) as fuel has the highest running cost with (76.20%), the cost of fuel alone is at (₦701,295.00) this was discussed by Amanda et al (2017) when they did a profitability study on fish farming along coastal areas in brazil and found out that more than (70%) of total revenue of farmers goes to fueling and they suggested that government should further subsidize fuel for them or come up with a plan to help out.
 Cost of labor took (12.36%) at a figure of (₦113,713.00) in the running cost, this suggests that the labor either hired or family source are well paid which is a good source of motivation for productivity.
 The last cost of running artisan fishing business in the study area is food, this amount to (11.44%) at a figure of (₦105,262.00) per month.
 This reveals that cost of feeding during the business is not much; this might be because each labor ate at home before coming to open water to fish.
 The overall result shows that the average profit from artisanal fish production in the study area was (N 168, 863.00), this reveals that artisanal fish farming in the study area is highly profitable.
 The profit level also show why many fish farmers in the study area choose fishing as their only business and stay with it for years.
-This result is in line with the findings of Adewumi et al(2012) in his study around Asa river in kwara state which reveals that artisanal fishing is a profitable business.
-Results of their profitability analysis showed that an average fisherolks makes a net profit of ₦52883.99/month.
+This result is in line with the findings of Adewumi et al(2012) in his study around Asa River in Kwara State which reveals that artisanal fishing is a profitable business.
+Results of their profitability analysis showed that an average fisherolk makes a net profit of ₦52883.99/month.
 Compare to my findings, an average fisherman makes a net profit of N 168863.00/month.
 From the results shows that average profit from fish production in the study area was N 168863.00.
 It shows that the cost of fuel represents 76.2% of TVC, cost of food represents 11.44% of the TVC while cost of labour represents 12.36% of TVC.

 Table 1: Average Monthly Costs and Returns for Fish Production